horrible-gh/LogAssist/README.md

 You can configure the logger using the init method or by passing a dictionary of logger information to the logger_init method.
 The available options are:

-- log_level: The log level to set (debug, info, warning, or error).
-Default is 'debug'.
+- log_level: The log level to set (verbose, debug, info, warning, or error).
+Default is 'verbose'.
 - dir_name: The directory name to use for log files.
 Default is './log'.
 - file_name: The file name to use for logging.
 Default is None, which will create a file named "Logger.log".
 - prev_log_remove: Whether to remove the existing log file on initialization.
 Default is False.